What Do I Need To Know About My Child’s Education?

 - then she counts five to ten objects,

-- then the student counts 11+ objects and uses the last number to say how many,
+- then she counts 11+ objects and uses the last number to say how many,

 - and finally she masters pre-kindergarten counting by counting two groups and says which has more.